W-Geronius/signalk-ttn-LoRaMonitor/README.md

 This plugin has been developed to import data to SignalK as transmitted by the Open Boat Project's  [**'LoRa Boat Monitor'**](https://open-boat-projects.org/en/lora-bootsmonitor/ "click to read more")
 Presently this plugin only supports a single sensor to be placed on the vessel for remote monitoring.

-Further releases may be extended to support:
+Further releases may also support:

 * multiple devices (same payload data structure)
 * multiple devices (different payload data structures)